Massless graviton in de Sitter as second sound in two-fluid hydrodynamics: Equilibrium de Sitter state and its second sound

-So, in the two-fluid approach, sound propagating in the Zel'dovich stiff matter, which represents the thermal gravitational component in the two-fluid hydrodynamics of the de Sitter state, is actually the analogue of the second sound.
+This is natural, since the second sound in this cosmological two-fluid thermodynamics is the mode propagating in the thermal gravitational component.
+Since this component behaves as the Zel'dovich stiff matter, one has

 At first glance this seems strange: why would Landau's classical two-fluid hydrodynamics equations lead to a mode that propagates at the speed of light.
 But apparently the two-fluid approach is quite general.
 It follows from the general laws of thermodynamics, which apply also to the relativistic quantum vacuum.
 In particular, thermodynamics allows us to solve the cosmological constant problem.\cite{Volovik2025} The mechanism of cancellation of the vacuum energy in the ground state of the system is purely thermodynamic and does not depend on whether the vacuum is relativistic or not.
-The relativistic behaviour of the cosmological second sound supports the applicability of the two-fluid approach to the de Sitter state.
+The relativistic behaviour of the cosmological second sound follows directly from the Landau equation for the second sound, if the parameters of de Sitter two-fluid thermodynamics are used.
+This supports the applicability of the two-fluid approach to the de Sitter state.